itsJohnny21/CSE-464-2024-jsalaz59/README.md

 <img src="./assets/icons/logo.svg" width="250"/>

+## FOR GRADERS ONLY

+The `Path` class was added to represent a valid path in a `Graph` and the following methods were added:

+- `Graph.addPath` for adding paths in a `Graph`
+- `getPath` for getting a specific path if exists in a `Graph`
+- `pathExists` for checking if a path exists i a `Graph`
+- `graphSearch` for searching for a `Path` in a `Graph` by specifying the source node ID and destination node ID
+- `removePath` for removing a `Path` in a graph (removes `Edge` objects only)

+I know that the main feature of Project Part 2 was the `graphSearch` method, but I felt that it was necessarry to add these other methods to make the overall Graph Master library to feel complete and useful.
+Test cases for each of these methods has also been provided to ensure that the methods are correctly implemented.

+The following branches were made during this process:

+- The [bfs branch](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/bfs) was created first.
+- The [dfs branch](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/dfs) was created next.
+- The bfs and dfs branches were merged onto the [master branch](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/master), resulting in a [merge conflict](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/commit/9e9ecab1743e7ed6f289ab5b9eae686e925f3893), which had to be resolved.
+- The master branch was then updated to include testing and fix bugs in the code.

+On top of this, the [Java Continuous Integration workflow](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/commit/be699c01175952c582f2d1fde3248b6b3165802a) was added to automate the testing process with maven.

 ## Dependencies

 This project is powered by Maven.
 To install the necessary dependencies, simply run the `mvn package` command.
 This will install the following: